 Examples of Expanding the Envelope Through Planned Rest

 As described in chapter 9 on pre-emptive rest, probably the most powerful strategy for expanding my envelope was my use of two brief scheduled rests each day.
-A brief 15-minute daily rest reduced my symptoms, increased the amount of time I could be active safely, and made my life more stable.
+Resting in this way reduced my symptoms, increased the amount of time I could be active safely, and made my life more stable.

 One technique I used to expand my envelope was to take a proven strategy and apply it in a new way or a different circumstance.
 One example is how I used the idea of planned rest to expand my envelope for travel.
 In the first two years I was sick, I did very little travel and a couple of trips triggered such severe symptoms that I spent the whole vacation lying in pain in my hotel room.

 A big breakthrough occurred when I experimented with stopping for a ten to fifteen minute rest for every two hours of car travel.
 With those rest breaks, I arrived fresher at my destination and had a lower symptom level throughout my trip.
 This strategy increased my envelope for travel.

 Another way that rest helped me increase my envelope was to take a brief rest as soon as my symptoms became more intense.
 I gave an example in the chili story in the last chapter.
 The strategy of responding quickly to warning signs from my body enabled me to avoid a long period of “downtime,” so that by giving in to my symptoms I reduced my total rest time.